 - The easiest way to revive a failing brand.

 - The fastest way to interest readers in a new blog.

 - The least expensive way to increase sales for a product or service.

 Positioning - it's that one thing

 Positioning is easy to understand, in part because you do it all the time.
 Your mind simplifies information to make sense of a complex world.

 Position is that one descriptive sentence or slogan a brand is known for.
 That one idea that comes to mind about the product.
-That one characteristic that sets the service apart from competitors.
-Here are some examples:
+That one characteristic that sets the service apart from competitors, for example:

 - BMW is the Ultimate Driving Machine.